Having Seasonal Fun in Durham!

 Even if you are not an outdoors person there is lots to do here in Durham.
 There are many arts activities, entertainment venues and indoor recreation facilities.
 Durham has some of the best community recreation centers in Ontario.

-Go to Tourism Durham for more information and some videos that show what Durham has to offer in winter.
+Go to Durham Tourism for more information and some videos that show what Durham has to offer in winter.
 You can also contact local Information Centres for more information.

 Spring In Durham